couldbejake/CoT-GPT-Experiments/README.md

 `Thoughts`: In this particular setup, I attempt to make GPT speak in a more conversationally human way

+`Debate`: In this particular setup, I use chain-of-thought to generate step by step arguments for an argument.

 ## Install

 1. `npm i`